Southern Han: Founding of the Southern Han

 Liu Yin was named regional governor and military officer by the Tang court in 905.
 Though the Tang fell two years later, Liu did not declare himself the founder of a new kingdom as other southern leaders had done.
 He merely inherited the title of Prince of Nanping in 909.

 It was not until Liu Yin's death in 917 that his brother, Liu Yan, declared the founding of a new kingdom, which he initially called "Yue" (越); he changed the name to Han (漢) in 918.
 This was because his surname Liu (劉) was the imperial surname of the Han dynasty and he claimed to be a descendant of that famous dynasty.
-The kingdom is often referred to as the Southern Han Dynasty throughout China's history.
+The kingdom is often referred to as the Southern Han dynasty throughout China's history.
 It attempted but failed to annex the independent polity of Jinghai which was controlled by the Vietnamese.

 Territorial extent

 With its capital at present-day Guangzhou, the domains of the kingdom spread along the coastal regions of present-day Guangdong, Guangxi and the island of Hainan.
-It had borders with the kingdoms of Min, Chu and the Southern Tang as well as the non-Chinese kingdoms of Dali.
+It had borders with the kingdoms of Min, Chu and the Southern Tang as well as the non-Han Chinese kingdoms of Dali.
 The Southern Tang occupied all of the northern boundary of the Southern Han after Min and Chu were conquered by the Southern Tang in 945 and 951 respectively.